guhjy/magicfor/README.md

 ## 1. Overview

 `for()` is one of the most popular functions in R.
-It is very useful to create loops, for example:
+As you know, it is used to create loops.
+For example, let's calculate squared values for 1 to 3:

 ```r